 Remind your child that we always wash our hands for at least 15 seconds (always with soap, and always with vigorous rubbing) after using the restroom, before and after eating, after playing outside, and after sneezing, coughing or touching your face.
 Aside from getting the flu shot every year, proper hand washing is the best way to prevent the spread of illnesses including the flu.

 #3 Stay away from people who have a fever

 Ask friends, family, or caregivers who have had a fever or chills within the past 24 hours to stay away from your child.
 Do not send your child to school or daycare for at least 24 hours after they experience a fever or chills.

 Teach your child to cover his nose and mouth when he coughs.
 Parents should model good behavior.

 #5 The importance of sleep

 Sleep!
 The best immune system boost you can give your child is good sleep at any age.
 The right amount of sleep for your child is however much sleep he/she needs when he/she can wake up naturally without an alarm clock or mommy clock waking them up.
-For some kids this is 8 hours, while other need more than 10.
+For some kids, this is eight hours, while others need more than ten.

 #6 Healthy eating